rollerworks/search/Resources/doc/configuration.rst

 Introduction
 ------------

-Configuration of the RecordFilter is very simple and basic.

-Out of the box you don't need to configure anything to start working.
+Configuration of the RecordFilter is very simple and basic, out of the box you don't need to configure anything to start working.

 The only thing you properly want to set is the FieldSets and auto generating of classes.